Benkoelen Residency

-Benkoelen Residency (Residentie Benkoelen), also spelled Bencoolen, is an administrative subdivision of the Dutch East Indies, covering the present-day province of Bengkulu, Indonesia.
+Benkoelen Residency (Residentie Benkoelen), also spelled Bencoolen, was an administrative subdivision of the Dutch East Indies, covering the present-day province of Bengkulu and western part of Lampung (Pesisir Barat), Indonesia.
 Benkoelen was a British colony before they ceded it to the Netherlands in the Anglo-Dutch Treaty of 1824.
-It was one of the control center of the Dutch before independence, though after independence it became the resident of Bengkulu prefect.
-Initially it was the part of Sumatra, with the division of Sumatra, it became the part of Southern Sumatra.
+It was one of the control centers of the Dutch before independence, though after independence it became the resident of Bengkulu prefect.
+Initially, it was a part of Sumatra, later part of Southern Sumatra.
 Further, on the demand of Bengkulu Struggle Agency and according to Law no. 9/1967 Junkto Government Regulation no. 20/1968, Bengkulu became an all-new province, thereby making the Benkoelen Residency a part of it.